 Open App Markets Act: Advancing a Fair and Competitive App Marketplace

-For too long, the two dominant app stores have abused their monopoly power to throttle competition and innovation and stifle consumer choice and freedom in the digital marketplace.
+For too long, the two dominant app stores have abused their monopoly power to throttle competition and innovation, harming consumers by limiting their choices and freedom in the digital marketplace.

 The bipartisan Open App Markets Act would rein in these gatekeepers and the unfair and anticompetitive practices running rampant in app stores today to make a freer, fairer, more competitive app economy of tomorrow.